A fatal fungal disease of ash trees

 - Leave healthy ash trees well alone.
 Ash trees are a vital habitat for birds and insects.
 Some ash trees may have a natural resistance and seeds from surviving trees could be used for replanting schemes

-- If you think a tree might be infected by Chalara, look at the videos below and visit the Forestry Commission's website to check their symptom guides
+- If you think a tree might be infected by Chalara, look at the videos below and visit the Forest Research website to check their symptom guides

 - Check that the tree is an ash rather than a rowan (also known as mountain ash).
 Rowan trees are easily mistaken for ash but are not susceptible to Chalara